yk-tuturu/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC09 - Set score of child(ren) for subject** **Guarantees**
+**Use case: UC09 - Set score of child(ren) for subject**

+**Guarantees**<br>
 - Selected children will only have score updated if they are enrolled in the selected subject.
-- Children not enrolled in the subject will not have their records affected in any way through this command.
+- Children not enrolled in the subject will not have their records affected in any way through this action.

 **MSS**